lucasburlingham/Cleanup-for-macOS-X/README.md

-# Cleanup.app
+Cleanup for macOS X Devices.
-Is your Mac OS X device slow?
+Is your macOS X device slow?
 Use this app to run a simple command to clear the RAM and the Disk Cashe on your device.
 It requires an Administrator password.

 <h2>How it works:</h2>